How to Grow Potatoes Without Digging

-Grow potatoes in straw—and you don’t have to dig to plant nor harvest!
+Grow potatoes in straw—and you don’t have to dig to plant or harvest!
 Plus, you’ll have fewer weeds.
 Essentially, you just cover potato seeds in layers of straw—and wait for a big harvest!
-Here’s information and a garden demonstration on how to do it!
+See five steps for planting in straw in this article (with video demo).

 Normally potatoes plants are ‘hilled’, when the soil is drawn up against the stem in order to create more space for the tubers to grow.
 This also reduces the risk of them making their way to the surface and turning green in the light.
 But straw can give exactly the same results with less of the work.
 Plus, straw helps keep the ground cooler in hot weather, and will eventually break down to contribute to soil structure and fertility.